300 Bragg Boulevard, (910) 433-1457 or (910) 433-1224

 With its rich military heritage, Fayetteville is the perfect place to house the North Carolina Veterans Park.
 The city’s beautifully revitalized downtown is a fitting location, given the spirit of renewal embodied in the park.
 What’s more, North Carolina is proud to call itself the “Most Military Friendly” state, and the Veterans Park incorporates many natural and architectural elements that represent the state.
 Symbolic features pay homage to the veterans from over 100 North Carolina counties and represent the citizens who support them.

-10+; Opens prior to Nov.
-4; During Visitor Center hours; Free
+Opens Tues., June 2; All ages; During Visitor Center hours; Free

 The North Carolina Veterans Park has dedicated volunteers that help greet and provide information to visitors.
 For more information about how you can become a part of the NCVP team.
 Stop by the park or call 433-1457.